 "The Kansas City Public Library staff was gratified when this program drew a large and diverse audience — appealing across race, gender, age, and background.
 The level of questions revealed the intensity of audience interest.
 Afterward, many people commented about the quality of the presentation, the obvious depth of research, her clear delivery, and exquisite costuming.
-I, and our enthusiastic audience, will long remember Frontczak's Mary Shelley portrayal as a programming highlight of the "Frankenstein: Penetrating the Secrets of Nature" traveling [AMA and ALA] exhibit."
+I, and our enthusiastic audience, will long remember Frontczak's Mary Shelley portrayal as a programming highlight of the "Frankenstein: Penetrating the Secrets of Nature" traveling [AMA and NLM] exhibit."

 Margaret Clark, Director of Adult Programs, Kansas City Public Library